-The Annual Freshers Tournament was particularly popular this year with 24 teams taking part in a Group Stage and Knockout Stage tournament.
+The Annual Freshers Tournament was particularly popular in 2017 with 24 teams taking part in a Group Stage and Knockout Stage tournament.
 The overall winners were NetSix and Chill, who narrowly beat Procrastinators Union in the final.

 Law Society vs. Bayer Neverlusen

 All African Stars 7 - 4 LSD Einhoven

 WBS 6-5 MT Dons

 Following defeat to the same opposition the day before in the Cup final, WBS overturned MT Dons in a fascinating Champions League Final.
 Clearly the best two teams throughout the year, MT Dons once more took an early lead, yet were soon pegged back through good work from both Leo Knoertzer and Dom Easter.

 In a tense second half, some fantastic goals were scored, including a beauty from Pete Urwin following a fantastic chip from Lewis Martin for MT Dons, yet WBS's class prevailed and enabled them to secure end of year silverware.

 MT Dons won a thrilling Champions League final against WBS to cap a fantastic season for the team captained by 5-a-side vice-president Lewis Martin.

 Inspired by Nick Meulenbroek and Javier Hernandez up front, MT Dons were 4-0 up within minutes.
 However, following a fantastic fightback from WBS, MT Dons were able to just about keep their noses in front for the remainder of the game to seal victory.

 Continuing the theme of thrilling finals, LawSoc were 3-0 ahead in as many minutes as Unreal Madrid were slow out of the blocks.